Writers in the Community (WITC)

 The Internship in Literary Editing through Willow Springs Editions offers hands-on instruction in the craft and business of book publishing.
 On-the-job learning covers acquisitions, typography, cover design, copy editing, author interaction, printing, binding, marketing and advertising, promotion, publication law, and publishing house operation and structure.
 Members of the class will help to screen submissions to the Spokane Prize for Short Fiction competition, and will assist in the design, production, marketing and promotion of the winning entry, to be published each year by Willow Springs Editions, an offshoot of the Willow Springs literary journal.
 The internship also offers students the opportunity to assist in the planning and production of Spokane’s annual literary festival, Get Lit!, which occurs each year in April.

 The secondary emphasis in literary editing and design consists of 15 or more credit hours drawn from internships with Willow Springs or the Literary Editing internship, and from courses in design, editing, marketing, and desktop publishing.
 It is one of our most popular secondary emphases.

 Send an email to the current student director of Willow Springs Editions at firstname.lastname@example.org, or leave a voice message at 509-828-1487.

 Get Lit!
 Programs is a non-profit organization that promotes community engagement in literature through an annual festival and ongoing educational outreach programs, such as Authors Tour, Writers-in-Residence, and Poetry Out Loud.
 The annual Get Lit!
 Festival brings dozens of acclaimed authors to Spokane for a week of readings, panel discussions, poetry slams, and other community events.
 Past festivals have featured authors such as Kurt Vonnegut, Susan Orlean, Tim O’Brien, David Sedaris, and Sarah Vowell.
 Internships with Get Lit! give students the opportunity to assist in the planning and production of the literary festival and events related to the outreach programs.
 A wide variety of positions are available, including Graphics Assistant, Marketing/Publicity Assistant, and Assistant Editor/Writer.
-For more information about these and other positions, visit the Get Lit! website or send an email to firstname.lastname@example.org.
+For more information about these and other positions, visit the Get Lit! website, telephone 509-828-1435, or send an email to email@example.com.

 Related Graduate Service Appointments